A Day in the Life of The Frugal Girl

 Morning

-I got up, ironed some clothes for the husband while he showered, and also packed him some snacks and made him a smoothie for breakfast, using my Vitamix (which is an expensive machine that ends up being frugal in the long run because it lasts for ages).
+I got up, ironed some clothes, and also packed some snacks for the husband and made him a smoothie for breakfast, using my Vitamix (which is an expensive machine that ends up being frugal in the long run because it lasts for ages).

 Normally I pack him a lunch, but we were low on groceries and had no leftovers...so, he bought lunch out.